slate-colebank/ros-lab-2/README.md

 # WWU CSCI 497F / 597F Lab 2

-## Goals:
+## Goals

 1. Become familiar with the basic functionality of ROS2 and Gazebo, an open source 3D physics simulator.

 2. Become familiar with sensor modelling and feedback system design.

+## Deliverables

-**Deliverables:** You are expected to upload a typed lab report.
+You are expected to upload a typed lab report.
 Please fork this repository and include a link to your forked version in your lab report.

 For each numbered item in the lab [assignment](#Assignment), the report should contain: